yqbeyond/lshark/README.md

 # lshark
-a tiny packet capture using C.
+a tiny packet sniffer using C.

 ## lSniffer
 Run lSniffer as root.